Followers

 Place of Infamy

-The most infamous event of the 1777 Saratoga campaign, the case of Jane McCrae, took place near the fort.
-The fiancé (or lover) of a Loyalist officer, Jane was captured by an Indian war party while visiting a house near the fort.
-Her fiancé sent another Indian war party to parley for her release.
+The most infamous event of the 1777 Saratoga campaign, the case of Jane McCrae, occurred near the fort.
+The fiancé (or lover) of a Loyalist officer, Jane was captured by an Indian war party while visiting a house close to the fort.
+Her fiancé sent another Indian war party to negotiate for her release.
 When it became clear the fiancé's envoy would not pay a ransom, her captor, a Huron named Wyandott Panther, became enraged.
 During the argument, he allegedly shot her.
-Jane's bloody scalp was taken to the British camp, where her fiancé identified it by its stark red hair.
+Jane's bloody scalp was brought to the British camp, where her fiancé identified it by its stark red hair.
 The rest of her remains were buried near the fort.

 Jane McCrae's tragic death rallied the north